mohamednehad450/CS50-Web-final-project/README.md

 Each screen folder in `frontend/src/components/` has a context to manage the state, a context provider and custom component for that screen.

+Also contains `routes` which defines the routes names.

 #### API `frontend/src/API/`

 * Auth `./auth`: contains all the todos api methods.